Toyota Prius years to avoid — most common problems

 The service brakes, electrical system, and external lights were three key areas where the 2011 Toyota Prius experienced issues.
 Standard brakes have reportedly failed to deploy while a vehicle is moving, increasing the risk of an accident.

 The 2012 Toyota Prius had a lot of problems at the time.
 According to multiple reports, applying the brakes while driving caused the car to vibrate a lot and some warning lights to illuminate.
+It received over 480 complaints, making it one of the worst-rated options in this generation.

 The 2013 Prius engine had various issues.
 Numerous owners complained that their engines were stalling or performing poorly.
 Several problems led to it, including a malfunctioning fuel pump, an air intake leak, and an engine that misfired.
 Due to these problems, many owners experienced diminished performance and decreased fuel efficiency.